thenadz/document-gallery/README.txt

 * `none` - No order (available with Version 2.8).
 * `post__in` - Preserve post ID order given in the post__in array.

-**Paginate** *(New in Version 4.0)*

-When the limit option is not equal to `-1` and paginate is true, the gallery will be split into pages with the limit defining the size of each page within the gallery.

 **Relation Option** *(New in Version 1.4)*

 The relation option should only be used when also using the *category or custom taxonomy* option (see above).

 When using multiple taxa this option allows you to decide whether the attachments returned must match all of the different taxa specified (AND) or a minimum of one taxa match (OR).

 *NOTE: This has no bearing on the relationship between different terms for a single